2010 North Carolina judicial elections: Supreme Court (Seat 1)

-Court of Appeals (Wynn seat)
+Court of Appeals (Seat 1)

-When longtime Court of Appeals Judge James A. Wynn, Jr. was appointed and confirmed as a judge of the U.S. Court of Appeals for the Fourth Circuit, that triggered a special election for his seat.
+When longtime Court of Appeals Judge James Andrew Wynn was appointed and confirmed as a judge of the U.S. Court of Appeals for the Fourth Circuit, that triggered a special election for his seat.
 Under state law, because the vacancy in Wynn's seat occurred after the state's primary elections, the election employed instant runoff voting—the first time such a mechanism had been used in a statewide election in North Carolina.
 The law that allowed for instant runoff voting for judicial elections was eventually repealed in 2013.